 Students must request to receive disability related accommodations by completing the following process:

-After the initial planning meeting, students must request accommodations for their classes each semester using the AIM system in order to have Faculty Notification Letters (FNLs) prepared and distributed to faculty.
+After the initial planning meeting, students must request accommodations for their classes each semester using Accessible Information Management (AIM) in order to have Faculty Notification Letters (FNLs) prepared and distributed to faculty.

 Disability documentation can be submitted for review at any time during the year as long as the student is a currently enrolled student at TAMU-CC or an incoming student that has accepted their offer of admission.
 Documentation submitted to Disability Services (DS) is confidential and used solely for the purpose of determining appropriate academic accommodations.
 Affiliation with Disability Services is not reported on a student’s transcript.
 Students should review the Documentation Guidelines for more information.
-Documentation should be uploaded to the AIM system.
-For more information about how to submit documentation, please contact the Disability Services office.
+Documentation should be uploaded through AIM.
+For more information about how to submit documentation, please contact Disability Services at 361.825.5816.

-Once a student’s application and supporting documentation are received the student’s file will be submitted to the DS staff for a panel review and assigned to an Accommodations Counselor.
+Once a student’s application and supporting documentation are received the student’s file will be submitted to Disability Services Staff for a panel review and assigned to an Accommodations Counselor.
 After review, the Accommodations Counselor will contact the student to schedule the Access Planning Meeting.
 This process may take up to seven business days for students who are currently enrolled in classes.
 Newly admitted students will be contacted once the application and documentation are received, however the review will not take place until after the student has attended New Student Orientation.
 At the postsecondary education level, students are solely responsible for decisions regarding their accommodation needs.
-Parents may attend meetings with their student and DS staff at the student’s discretion.
+Parents may attend meetings with their student and Disability Services Staff at the student’s discretion.

 In person: Corpus Christi Hall 116